-Tara’s first novel - Diamonds, furs and murder: The many crimes of Mona Hayes - is due out March 2026 through Ginninderra Press.
+Tara’s first novel - Diamonds, furs and murder: The many crimes of Mona Hayes - is out now through Ginninderra Press.

 Diamonds, furs and murder: the many crimes of Mona Hayes is a historical fiction inspired by the life and crimes of little-known 1930s thief Mona Hayes.
 Described by police as a well-educated, exceptionally clever crook - if she sees something she wants, she takes it.
 Most women don’t do that.
 If the mark is deserving, even better.
 Diamonds, watches and furs are Mona’s weakness.
 Not to be deterred by jail time, she hones her craft, performing cons on shop keepers and charming the police.